The 6-step guide to perfecting your graduate CV

 This is where the '30-second rule' comes in.
 A recruiter is likely to spend between 30 seconds and a minute scanning a CV – just long enough to read it (and to notice any spelling mistakes).
 So first impressions count.
 As you put your CV together, ask yourself if it is clear, easy to read, and if the formatting is consistent throughout.

 Graduate recruiters don’t waste time trying to locate hidden details, so your CV needs to be logically structured and broken down into clearly marked, easily readable sections.
-Most CVs follow the same format, with information given in reverse chronological order (most recent achievements first):
+Most CVs follow the traditional format, with information given in reverse chronological order (most recent achievements first):

 - personal details